Trump Push To Invalidate Votes In Heavily Black Cities Alarms Civil Rights Groups

 "Defendants' tactics repeat the worst abuses in our nation's history, as Black Americans were denied a voice in American democracy for most of the first two centuries of the Republic." the lawsuit said.

-To many civil rights advocates, this as another grim chapter in what they see as an expansive, decades-long effort by Republicans to gain more power by suppressing the votes of people of color.
+To many civil rights advocates, this is another grim chapter in what they see as an expansive, decades-long effort by Republicans to gain more power by suppressing the votes of people of color.

-"It is difficult for me to think of another president in modern time who has literally driven a national scheme to disenfranchise black voters and other voters of color en masse, in the way that we see with these post-election lawsuits," said Kristin Clarke, the president and executive director of the Lawyers' Committee for Civil Rights Under Law.
+"It is difficult for me to think of another president in modern time who has literally driven a national scheme to disenfranchise Black voters and other voters of color en masse, in the way that we see with these post-election lawsuits," said Kristen Clarke, president and executive director of the Lawyers' Committee for Civil Rights Under Law.
 She said there was "racial motivation" in Trump's focus on cities like Detroit, Philadelphia and Atlanta.

 Trump's attempts hit a significant roadblock on Monday as Michigan's state canvassing board certified Biden's victory with one of the board's two Republican members abstaining.